DXHeroes/knowledge-base-content/practices/respectful_code_reviews.md

  **Address issues with calm mind**

-Address the feedback with a calm mind and in a compassionate way.
+Try to understand the intent of the feedback and incorporate or explain it keeping the code in mind.Address the feedback with a calm mind and in a compassionate way.
 Remember that most of the time, people have good intentions.
-Try to understand the intent of the feedback and incorporate or explain it keeping the code in mind.

  **Common Pitfalls**